andy-schulz/thekla_outdated/README.md

 Thekla is a Screenplay Pattern Implementation in Typescript and using WebdriverIO as the Selenium and Appium API.

-I started thekla as a pet project to understand the basic principles of the Screenplay Pattern without the need to use protractor, as it is used in SerenityJS.
-Protractor does provide the possibility to write browser interaction test between different browsers like Firefox and Chrome.
+I started thekla as a pet project to understand the basic principles of the Screenplay Pattern without the need to use protractor in SerenityJS.
+Protractor does not provide the possibility to write browser interaction test between different browsers like Firefox and Chrome.